imkailey/JRNL/thing.md

 - Fatty acids:
   - many different chain lengths of fatty acid
-  - linoleic:
-  - linolenic:
-  - omega 3 fatty acids:
+  - linoleic: omega 6 fatty acids:
+    - Body can synthesize other members of omega-6 family if given linoleic acid (e.g. arachidonic acid)
-  - omega 6 fatty acids:
+  - linolenic: omega 3 fatty acids:
+    - Body can synthesize other members of omega-3 family if given linolenic acid (e.g. DHA and EPA)
+    - Structure and function of cells, especially in eyes and brain (growth, acuity, and development)
+    - Structure and function of cells, especially in eyes and brain (growth, acuity, and development)
   - essential
     - cannot be synthesized in the body
 	- need to be eated